-THE OFFERING

-The summary below contains basic information about this offering and may not contain all of the information that may be important to you.
-You should read this entire prospectus supplement, the accompanying prospectus and the documents incorporated and deemed to be incorporated by reference herein and therein before making an investment decision.
-As used in this section, "we," "our" and "us" refer only to New Fortress Energy Inc. and not to its consolidated subsidiaries.

-Issue

-New Fortress Energy Inc., a Delaware corporation.

-Class A Common Stock Offered

-5,482,352 shares of Class A common stock (or 5,882,352 shares if the underwriter exercises its option to purchase additional shares of Class A common stock in full).

-Approximate Number of Shares of Class A Common Stock to be Outstanding after this Offering

-174,221,759 shares (or 174,621,759 shares if the underwriter exercises its option to purchase additional shares of Class A common stock in full). $^{(1)}$

-NASDAQ Global Select Market Symbol for Class A Common Stock

-"NFE"

-Use of Proceeds

-We estimate that the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$271.3 million (or \$291.5 million if the underwriter exercises its option to purchase additional shares of Class A common stock in full).
+THE OFFERING may be important to you.
+You should read this entire pro- documents incorporated and deemed to be incorpora is offering and may not contain all of the information that spectus supplement, the accompanying prospectus and the ted by reference herein and therein before making an and "us" refer only to New Fortress Energy Inc. and not Issuer New Fortress Energy Inc., a Delaware corporation.
+Class A Common Stock Offered shares of Class A common stock (or if the underwriter exercises its option to purchase additional shares of Class A common stock in full).
+Approximate Number of Shares of Class A Common Stock to be Outstanding after this Offering shares (or if the underwriter exercises its option to purchase additional shares of Class A common stock in full).
+(1) NASDAQ Global Select Market Symbol for Class A Common Stock "NFE" Use of Proceeds We estimate that the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million (or \$ million if the underwriter exercises its option to purchase additional shares of Class A common stock in full), based on a price per share of \$, which is the price per share at which the underwriter has agreed to purchase our Class A common stock from us in this offering.
 We intend to use the net proceeds from this offering, together with the proceeds, if any, from the Concurrent Secured Notes Offering, for general corporate purposes.
 See "Use of Proceeds."

-Concurrent Secured Notes Offering

-Concurrently with this offering, we are offering \$250.0 million of our 6.750% senior secured notes due 2025 in a separate offering exempt from registration under the Securities Act of 1933, as amended (the "Securities Act").
-The completion of this offering is not contingent upon the completion of the Concurrent Secured Notes Offering, and the completion of the Concurrent Secured Notes Offering is not contingent upon the completion of this offering.
+Concurrent Secured Notes Offering Concurrently with this offering, we are offering \$250.0 million of our 6.750% senior secured notes due 2025 in a separate offering exempt from registration under the Securities Act of 1933, as amended (the "Securities Act").
+The completion of this offering is not contingent upon the completion of the Concurrent Secured Notes Offering, and the completion of the Concurrent Secured Notes Offering is not contingent upon the completion of this offering of this offering.
+Risk Factors Investing in our Class A common stock involves risks.

-Risk Factors

-Investing in our Class A common stock involves risks.
 You should consider carefully the information set forth in "Risk Factors" and all other information contained in or incorporated by reference in this prospectus supplement and accompanying prospectus before deciding to invest in our Class A common stock.

-(1) The number of shares of our Class A common stock to be outstanding immediately after this offering is based on 168,739,407 shares of our Class A common stock outstanding as of December 14, 2020.
+The number of shares of our Class A common stock to be outstand Class A common stock outstanding as of December 14, 2020. ling immediately after this offering is based on 168,739,407 shares of our